-- Homework assignements (25 %): One homework will be assign roughly every week in class.
+Homework assignements (35 %): One homework will be assign roughly every week in class.
 It will be due the following week.
 To submit your homework you will need to take pictures of your problem set and send it as one PDF.
 Make sure your document is legible before you send it.
 I strongly suggest the use of a scanning app.
 You are encouraged to discuss the concepts and strategies relative to the assignments together, but the work that is handed in must be your own.
-Late assignment will not be accepted without an acceptable reason.Note: Viewing or searching for solutions to the problems in any form before your assignment is submitted is forbidden and will be considered an academic offence.
-This includes solution manuals, worked problems on the internet, solutions written by other students, and solutions provided by course instructors in previous years." - Midterm (20 %): There will be two one hour midterm during the live sessions.
+Late assignment will not be accepted without an acceptable reason.
+Note: Viewing or searching for solutions in any form before your assignment is submitted is forbidden and will be considered an academic offence.
+This includes solution manuals, worked problems on the internet, solutions written by other students, and solutions provided by course instructors in previous years."

+Midterms (20 %): There will be two one hour midterm during the live session at a date to be determined.
 This will be an open book exam (no internet), and a formula sheet will be provided.

-One midterm will be multiple choice, and the other will require solving problems. - Final (25 %): The final exam will be 3 hours long and will be held during the final exam period.
-It will be open book(no internet), and a formula sheet will be provided.
-It will be half multiple choice and half problems. - Policies In general, missed assignments, tutorial tests, midterm or labs will be given the grade 0 unless a valid reason such as a doctor note is provided to the instructor or lab supervisor.
+Final (35 %): The final exam will be 3 hours long and will be held during the final exam period.
+It will be open book (no internet) and a formula sheet will be provided